-Nani’s international human rights work has been covered by a wide variety of media worldwide.
+Nani’s social justice and human rights work has been covered by a wide variety of media worldwide.

 Selected media